absolute-quantum/cats-blender-plugin/README.md

   - Merge Armatures and Attach Mesh now remove all empty shapekeys afterwards
 - **Eye Tracking:**
   - Eye bones should no longer be created in weird places
+  - Fixed a bug where old vertex groups were not getting deleted
 - **General:**
   - Lots of bug fixes